-Mexican food!
-It’s delicious and everyone loves it, but it can be a tad difficult to keep things on the lighter side when dining at a Mexican restaurant.
+Mexican food is delicious, flavorful and everyone loves it.
+Although there are a ton of options when it comes to healthy Mexican recipes, it can be a tad difficult to keep things on the lighter side when dining at a Mexican restaurant.

 The typical scenario: you’re on your way to the restaurant and have all intentions of sticking with healthy options.
 Then you arrive, the server puts a sombrero on your head and your plan gets thrown out the window faster than you can say tamale!

 Hello unlimited chips and salsa — can’t stop, won’t stop!
 Sure, I’ll have a margarita.
 And what the heck, why not get the Guadalajara Especial and then some fried ice cream to finish off the meal.
 You’re all fiesta, fiesta at the restaurant and end up leaving feeling a little tipsy and ready for a siesta. 😉

 Okay, that example is a little over the top, but I also know that it happens.
 Been there, done that!

 But it doesn’t have to be. there are plenty of lightened up to choose from.
 From tacos and drinks to dips and soups, these recipes are sure to satisfy your craving for Mexican in a healthy way.
 There’s a little something for everyone and as you’ll see many of the recipes are vegan and gluten-free.

 The best guacamole recipe made with avocado, grape tomatoes, garlic, red onion, jalapeño, fresh lime juice and cilantro.
 It comes together quickly and is the perfect appetizer with chips or topping for tacos, burritos and so much more.